damienlagae/damienlagae/README.md

 ### Hi there 👋

-I am Damien Lagae: Full Stack Senior Developer // PHP- Symfony, handyman, husband and father of :girl: Lise & :boy: Lucas.
+I am Damien Lagae: Tech Lead / Full Stack Senior Developer // PHP- Symfony, handyman, husband and father of :girl: Lise & :boy: Lucas.

-I work at <a href="https://enabel.be">enabel.be</a>, a company based in 🇧🇪 Belgium,where I am Full Stack Senior Developer.
+I work at <a href="https://enabel.be">enabel.be</a>, a company based in Belgium,where I am Full Stack Senior Developer.
 Our company implement the Belgian governmental cooperation in its 14 partner countries.
 We also provide our expertise to other donors.

 If you find yourself looking for a new challenge, I would love to work with you to create software for a fair world.